enso-org/enso/README.md

     Enso incorporates many recent innovations in data processing and programming language design to allow you to work interactively and trust the results that you get.
-It is a purely functional programming language with higher-order functions, user-defined algebraic datatypes, pattern-matching, and two representations that you can switch on-demand. <a href="https://enso.org">Learn more →<a/>
+It is a purely functional programming language with higher-order functions, user-defined algebraic datatypes, pattern-matching, and two representations that you can switch on-demand.
+  <br/><a href="https://enso.org">Learn more →<a/>
 </ul></ul>

 <img align="left" width="36px" src="https://github.com/google/material-design-icons/blob/master/src/action/translate/materialiconsround/24px.svg">